curl/everything-curl/libcurl/performance.md

 If you download data, set the `CURLOPT_BUFFERSIZE` to a suitable size.
-It is on the smaller size from start and especially on high speed transfers, you might be able to get more out of libcurl by increase its size.
+It is on the smaller size from start and especially on high speed transfers, you might be able to get more out of libcurl by increasing its size.
 We encourage you to try out a few sizes in a benchmark with your use case.

 Similarly, if you upload data you might want to adjust the